-Electrolysis had been approved by the FDA as a “permanent hair removal” process whereas laser was not.
-Laser was designated as a “permanent hair reduction” procedure.
-Electrologists seized on this slight difference, claiming that permanent hair reduction means that it is temporary only.
+Electrolysis had been approved by the FDA as a “permanent hair removal” process whereas laser was designated as a “permanent hair reduction” procedure.
+Electrologists seized on this slight difference, claiming that permanent hair ‘reduction’ meant it was less permanent.
 The largest Electrolysis association in North America states: “Electrolysis is the only method approved by the FDA for permanent removal of unwanted hair”.
-While this wording is correct, the FDA has approved laser for “permanent hair reduction”.
-This unnecessary ambiguity has been misinterpreted and exploited.
+While this wording is correct, it is misleading.

-Laser permanently “reduces” hair growth because it depends on dark pigment (chromophore) in the follicle to target the hair, so not all hair colours can be treated.
+Laser permanently “reduces” hair growth because it depends on dark pigment (chromophore) in the follicle to target the hair, therefore the lighter hair will not respond.
 On legs, underarms and bikini, laser can permanently eliminate all of the hairs if they are dark.
-On the face, all heavy, dark hairs can be eliminated.
-There really are 2 categories of permanent hair removal…”non-chromophore dependent” and “chromophore dependent.”.
-This simple fact is lost on the internet, and it appears that it’s too late to get the genie back in the bottle.
+Electrolysis on these areas can be so arduous as to be prohibitive.

 Facial hair is much denser than body areas, most of it fine and unnecessary to remove.
 Since laser can only treat the heavy, dark growth, this then is a reduction of the total hair.

 In theory, electrolysis can treat ‘all’ hair, but because it involves manually inserting a probe into each follicle, in reality it too is “permanent hair reduction” because of the sheer numbers of fine hairs on the face.